15 things to remember before going home for Christmas

 Switch gas and electrics off

-You don't want to come back to a mass of scary utility bills when no one has even been at home over Christmas, or suffer that wave of panic where you're 200 miles away but think you've left the iron on.
+You don't want to come back to a huge utility bill when no one has even been at home over Christmas.
+This way, you can also avoid the wave of panic where you're 200 miles away but think you've left the iron on.

 Also, if you're living in shared accommodation, ask everyone to do the same in their rooms.